efigence/profanity/README.md

+DO NOT USE IT!
+THIS IS WORK IN PROGRESS!
 # Profanity

 Profanity gem checks to see if the text contains profanity.
 This also check text without spaces and with extra